dimitri-nicolo/calico/v2.2/reference/calicoctl/resources/globalnetworkpolicy.md

 ### Application layer policy

-Application layer policy is an optional feature of {{site.prodname}} and [must be enabled]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/installation/app-layer-policy) in order to use the following match criteria.
+Application layer policy is an optional feature of {{site.tseeprodname}} and [must be enabled]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/installation/app-layer-policy) in order to use the following match criteria.